areaDetector/ADUVC/README.md

 ```
 If you wish to use the libjpeg version included with ADSupport, it is important to specifiy that during the build of libuvc, because otherwise there will be a conflict when building ADUVC.
 The simplest solution is to set JPEG_EXTERNAL=YES in the CONFIG_SITE.local file in the configure directory at the top level of areaDetector.

 After libusb and the other dependencies have been installed, libuvc, the library for connecting to USB Video Class (UVC) devices must be installed.
-The easiest way to do this is to enter the adUVCSupport directory, and run the installlibuvc.sh script.
-The script must be run with sudo access:
+The easiest way to do this is to enter the adUVCSupport directory, and run the installlibuvc.sh script:
 ```
-bash installlibuvc.sh
+./installlibuvc.sh
 ```
 This script will start by cloning the github repository for the libuvc library, and then build it with cmake.
 The resulting library and include files are then placed in the appropriate locations in the epics build path, as well as in the /usr/local directory, so that libuvc can be accessed in the other support functions.
 Once libuvc is installed, and epics-base, epics-modules, ADCore, and ADSupport have all been built as well, enter the top ADUVC directory, and simply run:
 ```